belkhir-aziz/churn-solution/README.md

 features.
 A company have to invest to improve customer behavior and each offer,has of course a cost,in my case there are some features which the company tends to improve:

-number-of-calls:the number of calls for a user
+number-of-calls: The number of calls for a user.

-number-of-neighbors:other customer whom  the actuel customer communicate with

-flag-data:is customer using data offers
+number-of-neighbors: The number of customers that have called/received calls from the actual client. flag-data:is customer using data offers

 ![Capture](https://user-images.githubusercontent.com/54355576/65855632-56d57380-e357-11e9-9cec-53aa6b8462cc.PNG)